Humnashinkhan/Netflix-gpt/README.md

 - GPT search Bar.
 - Added a multi language feature in our app. very important
 - Integrate GPT API
+- when user login Update profile with photo.

 # Features